y22k/secure-untraceable-mobile-guide/README.md

 * Self-hosted Freeswitch server
 * Located either in your private domicile (setting up behind a NAT will be difficult) or with a trustworthy hosting provider
 * No logs, no crime!

+The GSM VoIP Gateway
+* OpenVox WGW1002G with 2 hot swap GSM Channels or similar
+* Located in your private domicile or other secure location of your choice
+* OpenVox is a chinese company.
+Are they backdooring us?
+Who knows.
+I would assume that any GSM calls are being monitored anyways.
+The important thing is that they can’t be traced back to your physical location because of your VPN/Tor.